 The Chief Executive, Strategic Directors and all Heads of Service are part of the Senior Management Team (SMT).
 Officers present business reports to SMT for consideration and approval.
 This is part of the internal management approval process.
 SMT discuss and debate cross cutting issues facing the Council and service related matters.
-SMT are consulted on the Inclusive Conwy Plan and the Annual Reports which are approved by Cabinet
+SMT are consulted on the Strategic Equality Plan and Annual Reports which are approved by Cabinet